Diabetes management: Physical Activity/Exercise

 Along with diet, physical activity is also important for the management of diabetes.
 Not only does exercising regularly help manage blood sugar levels and weight, it helps reduce the risk of heart attack and stroke, reduces cholesterol and blood pressure levels, reduces risk of diabetes related complications, increases the effect of insulin, provides a boost in energy levels, helps reduce stress, and contributes to positive self-esteem.
 By exercising, the body becomes more sensitive to insulin, allowing for better absorption of glucose by the muscle cells, for up to 24 hours after exercise.
-In addition, studies have shown that physical activity, even below recommended amounts, has the ability to reduce risk fo diabetic-related complications.
+In addition, studies have shown that physical activity, even below recommended amounts, has the ability to reduce risk of diabetic-related complications.

 In people with type 2 diabetes, the combination of aerobic ("cardio") exercise and strength training is effective.
 Aerobic exercise has been shown to largely improve HbA1c, and contributes to weight loss and the enhanced regulation of cholesterol and lipoproteins.
 This may be any form of continuous exercise that elevates breathing and heart rate, such as walking, swimming, or dancing.
 During the last 20 years, resistance training has gained recognition as an effective form of exercise for people with type 2 diabetes.
 A light walk after a meal (postprandial walking) is also recognized as effective in reducing postprandial glucose spikes in people with or at risk for type 2 diabetes.

 In youths with type 1 diabetes, there is an association between exercise and lower HBA1c.
 Furthermore, studies have shown that the longer the length of the exercise program, the better the reduction in HBA1c and insulin requirements.